Standing Committee of the Central Commission for Discipline Inspection: Duties and responsibilities

-The duties and responsibilities of the CCDI Standing Committee are regulated by the Constitution of the Chinese Communist Party and the "Regulation on the Work of the Discipline Inspection Commission of the Communist Party of China".
+The duties and responsibilities of the CCDI Standing Committee are regulated by the Constitution of the Chinese Communist Party and the body's internal regulations.
 The CCP Constitution mentions the CCDI Standing Committee twice.
 Article 45 states that the plenary session of the CCDI is empowered to elect the composition of the standing committee and that the results need to be approved by the CCP Central Committee to go into force.
 In its second mention, in Article 42, the CCDI Standing Committee is given the power to examine all warnings and severe warnings meted out to members and alternates of the CCP Central Committee.
 Only after the CCDI Standing Committee has examined the issue at hand will the case be delegated to the CCP Central Committee.
-The regulation further clarifies the CCDI Standing Committee's powers.
+The regulations further clarify the CCDI Standing Committee's powers.
 Article 11 states that the CCDI Standing Committee is responsible for convening and presiding over CCDI plenary sessions.
 The CCDI Standing Committee is to meet on a "regular basis", and its meetings are convened and presided over by the CCDI secretary.
 The secretary also sets the agenda of the meetings.
 The eligible quorum for CCDI Standing Committee is at the bare minimum over 50 per cent, but over two-thirds are needed to discuss and adopt personnel changes.

 To resolve contentious issues, votes are taken.
 If multiple cases are being addressed at a meeting, each item on the agenda will be voted on separately.
 Depending on the nature of the matter being discussed, the voting may be conducted either orally, by show of hands, or by secret ballot.
-For an item to become effective, more than 50 per cent of the members in attendance must vote in favour of it.
+For an item to become effective, more than 50 per cent of the members in attendance must vote in favor of it.

 The standing committee is responsible to the CCDI plenary session it presides over and must carry out its adopted decisions, as well as the decisions of the CCP Central Committee.
 When the CCDI plenary session is adjourned, its duties and responsibilities are delegated to the CCDI Standing Committee.
 In the period between two plenary sessions the CCDI Standing Committee has to implement the decisions of the last national congress and report on its work to the CCP Central Committee.
 Moreover, it can decide on disciplinary issues, review inner-party regulations and other normative documents per its authority, hear reports on various cases, discuss sanctions and punishment of members who violate party discipline and sanction or the removal of members of the CCDI.
 The decision to remove CCDI members will go into force once the CCP Central Committee has approved the decision.